grafana/mimir/docs/sources/architecture/distributor.md

 If the rate exceeds the maximum number of samples per second, the distributor drops the request and returns an HTTP 429 response code.
 The local rate limiter for each distributor uses `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
 The distributor automatically adjusts the ingester rate limit if the number of replicas change.
-Because the rate limit automatically adjusts, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors]({{< relref "#load-balancing-across-distributors" >}}).
+Because the rate limit is implemented using a per-distributor local rate limiter, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors]({{< relref "#load-balancing-across-distributors" >}}).

 Use the following flags to configure the rate limit: